The Best Nice Port Guide For Your Ultimate Day

 Best Things to Do Near Nice Port Without a Tour

-Since Nice Port (Port Lympia) sits right next to the historic center, you don’t need a tour to experience the best of the city.
-Most of these highlights are within a 5 to 15-minute walk from where you disembark, which makes it easy to explore at your own pace.
+Since your ship will be docking right next to the historic center, you don’t need a tour to experience the best of the city.
+Most of these highlights are within a 5 to 15-minute walk from where you disembark, which also makes it easy to explore at your own pace.

 Walk the Promenade des Anglais

-Look for the #IloveNice sign at Quai Rauba Capeu, which remains one of the most popular photo spots in the city.
+Meanwhile, the nearby #IloveNice sign at Quai Rauba Capeu remains one of the city’s most popular photo spots.

 What You Can Walk to From Nice Port in Minutes